Skip to content

 def vecirandn(n, normed=True, mu=0, sigma=1, weights=None):

-r"""Return a random vector of normal sampled `float` coefficients.
+r"""Return a random vector of normally sampled `float` coefficients.

 $$